ProxeusApp/proxeus-core/docs/build_all.md

 This section describes how to build and run the platform for developers.

+If you intend to deploy Proxeus to a production server, please follow the [Quick start](README) guide.

 ### Dependencies

 Here is the list of dependencies: